ragul253/Tamilselvi-AI-basic-assistant-/README.md

   - Users can interact with Tamilselvi by typing their queries or commands.

 - **Google Bard API:**
-  - Utilizes the Google Bard API to fetch and deliver answers to user queries.
+  - Utilizes the Google Gemini API to fetch and deliver answers to user queries.

 - **Text-to-Speech:**
   - Implements the `gtts` pip package for converting text responses to speech.